COVID-19 General Information

 President Iohannis formally announced on 27th April 2020 that state schools, apart from specific groups to sit the Romanian State exams, will not reopen until September 2020.
 The BSB campus will therefore remain closed until further notice.

-In light of this new information, BSB will resume online learning for all students beginning on Wednesday, 6th May.
-The academic year 2019-20 will finish on Friday, 10th July at 12 pm and the new academic year 2020-2021 will begin as originally planned on Wednesday, 2nd September.
+The academic year 2019-2020 finished on Friday, 10th July at 12 pm and the new academic year 2020-2021 will begin as originally planned on Wednesday, 2nd September.
+We would like to stress that there are currently no reported or suspected cases within the BSB community.

 See below updated information regarding the list of areas with extended community transmission COVID-19, together with the recommendations issued by the National Centre for Surveillance and Control of Communicable Diseases.
 If you have travelled abroad and returned to Romania since 15th May 2020, you should comply with the official regulations: People coming from an international destination enter self-isolation at home or specialised quarantine for 14 days, immediately after returning to Romania.